farridav/flask_friends/README.md

     pip install -r requirements.txt
     pip install -r test-requirements.txt

-### Running
-To run this project with all of the mock appengine resources from the appengine SDK, use:

-    dev_appserver.py src/

-To run it directly use:

-    python src/run.py

 ### Google Cloud platform
 This project has been built to work with Googles cloud platform, to interact with this in development, follow the guide [here](https://cloud.google.com/datastore/docs/tools/)